goclearsky/php-dev/README.md

-# PHP Apache Dev
+# PHP Dev

-Includes both composer v1 and v2, various database pdo's, and other elements required for general dev and test.
+Includes both composer v1 and v2, various database pdo's, and other elements required for CakePHP dev and test.

 # Makefile